simonrichard-dev/holbertonschool-web_front_end/Bootstrap/README.md

 At the end of this project, we are expected to be able to explain to anyone, without the help of Google:

--Usage of Containers
+*Usage of Containers
--Usage of the Grid system
+*Usage of the Grid system
--Usage of Components
+*Usage of Components
--Usage of Utilities
+*Usage of Utilities